 The Best Spotify Tips

 Now that you’ve got new music added to your favorite streaming service, it’s time to start listening.
+You can even use Siri to access your new tunes.
 But before you go, here are a few simple but essential Spotify tips that will enhance your musical experience.